ClickCease

 The fact that the institute first issued standards for protecting facilities against lightning in 1953 and has updated them seven times since then is evidence of the concern, Miller said.

-Strikes in Houston
+Lightning Strike in Houston

 In the lower 48 states, the risk is highest in Florida and lowest along the West Coast.
 The Houston area receives more lightning strikes than anywhere else in Texas, according to Richard Orville, a Texas A&M professor who established the National Lightning Detection Network.